+When someone dies it can be a very distressing time for those arranging a funeral, especially if there are concerns about how the funeral is to be paid for.
 The cost of a funeral is usually met through the estate of the deceased.
-However, if there is insufficient funds, the executor is personally liable.
+However, if there are insufficient funds, the executor is personally liable.

-The council may look to recover the funeral expenses.
-Where there are assets that exceed the cost of the funeral in the deceased's estate, the council will look to recover the costs to reduce the expense to the taxpayer.
+However, we will look to recover the funeral expenses.
+Where there are assets that exceed the cost of the funeral in the deceased's estate, we will look to recover the costs to reduce the expense to the taxpayer.

 The council will collect the deceased's personal effects and search a property to find any documents such as a will, or which indicate preferences or religious beliefs, or the existence of any relatives.
 This is a very important part of the service the council provides, carried out with care and consideration for the dignity of the deceased and their family.

 If family and friends are traced, they will be invited to make the funeral arrangements.
 Relatives will also be asked to confirm in writing if they are not prepared to do this.

 We will make arrangements to dispose of furniture and other property belonging to the deceased.
 If sold, the money recovered will be used to offset the cost of the funeral.
 Personal items such as photographs will be offered to family.
 We will also register the death.

 We will employ a funeral director and organise a burial or cremation.
 We will pay for the basic costs of the burial / cremation.
 If we know what the deceased's wishes were, we will always look to meet these.